-On November 6, 2020, Descartes acquired all of the shares of ShipTrack Inc. ("ShipTrack"), a provider of cloud-based mobile resource management and shipment tracking solutions.
-The purchase price for the acquisition was approximately \$19.0 million (CAD 25.0 million), net of cash acquired, which was funded from cash on hand.
-Additional contingent consideration of up to CAD 25.0 million in cash is payable if certain revenue performance targets are met by ShipTrack in the two years following the acquisition.
+On February 9, 2022, Descartes acquired all of the shares of NetCHB, LLC ("NetCHB"), a provider of customs filing solutions in the US.
+The purchase price for the acquisition was approximately \$38.7 million, net of cash acquired, which was funded from cash on hand, plus potential performance-based consideration of up to \$60.0 million based on NetCHB achieving revenue-based targets over the first two years post-acquisition.